ioahKwon/Revisiting-Your-Memory/README.md

 - Jinwoo Lee (adem1997@snu.ac.kr)

 <u>Comments</u>
-- You can find the pre-trained Affect Extractor in CEBRA folder (.pt)
+- The pre-trained Affect Extractor (.pt) can be found in the `CEBRA` folder.
-- For affect-text alignment, we used Claude 3.5 Sonnet with the pre-defined emotion words (details in 4.3. in the paper)
+- For affect–text alignment, we used **Claude 3.5 Sonnet** with pre-defined emotion words (see Section 4.3 of the paper).
-- We used Stable Diffusion ver1.5 for text encoder and LDM, while we followed MusicGEN framework and pipeline for music generation.
+- For image generation, we used **Stable Diffusion v1.5** (text encoder and LDM).
+For music generation, we followed the **MusicGEN** framework and pipeline.

+## EEG-AffectiveMemory Dataset
+- **Aligning affect with text**
+  - We employed prompt engineering with LLMs when aligning affect with text.
+  - **Sample Prompt:**
+    `"Translate and refine a text description into a proper prompt for an image/music model.
+In particular, ensure the style of the image/music reflects the feeling of {words}."`
+  - You are free to use your own prompt engineering strategy and/or different LLMs for affect–text alignment.

+- **EEG signals during memory recall**
+  - The main preprocessed EEG signals we used are located at:
+    `./EEG_AffectiveMemory_dataset/sub-{id}/cebra_input`
+  - The corresponding raw data can also be found in:
+    `./EEG_AffectiveMemory_dataset/sub-{id}`

+- **Sketch paintings**
+  - Sketch images for all subjects are available at:
+    `./EEG_AffectiveMemory_dataset/sub-{id}/sub-{id}-sketch.png`

+- **Associated musical pieces**
+  - Due to copyright restrictions, the associated musical pieces are not included directly.
+    Instead, we provide their titles and the corresponding links in:
+    `./EEG_AffectiveMemory_dataset/sub-{id}/sub-{id}-text.txt`

 ## Abstract
 In this paper, we introduce **RevisitAffectiveMemory**, a novel task designed to reconstruct autobiographical memories through audio-visual generation guided by affect extracted from electroencephalogram (EEG) signals.
 To support this pioneering task, we present the **EEG-AffectiveMemory** dataset, which encompasses textual descriptions, visuals, music, and EEG recordings collected during memory recall from nine participants.
 Furthermore, we propose **RYM** (**R**}evisit **Y**our **M**}emory), a three-stage framework for generating synchronized audio-visual contents while maintaining dynamic personal memory affect trajectories.
 Experimental results demonstrate our method successfully decodes individual affect dynamics trajectories from neural signals during memory recall (F1=0.9).
 Also, our approach faithfully reconstructs affect-contextualized audio-visual memory across all subjects, both qualitatively and quantitatively, with participants reporting strong affective concordance between their recalled memories and the generated content.
 Especially, contents generated from subject-reported affect dynamics showed higher correlation with participants' reported affect dynamics trajectories (r=0.265, p<.05) and received stronger user preference (preference=56%) compared to those generated from randomly reordered affect dynamics.
 Our approaches advance affect decoding research and its practical applications in personalized media creation via neural-based affect comprehension.